NatronGitHub/openfx-misc/README.md

 * Transform/RGBToHSV and HSVToRGB: Convert to/from HSV color representation.
 * Transform/RGBToHSL and HSLToRGB: Convert to/from HSL color representation.
 * Transform/RGBToHSI and HSIToRGB: Convert to/from HSI color representation.
-* Transform/RGBToYCbCr601, YCbCr601ToRGB, RGBToYCbCr709 and YCbCr709ToRGB: Convert to/from YCbCr color representation.
+* Transform/RGBToYCbCr601, YCbCrToRGB601, RGBToYCbCr709 and YCbCrToRGB709: Convert to/from YCbCr color representation.
-* Transform/RGBToYPbPr601, YPbPr601ToRGB, RGBToYPbPr709 and YPbPr709ToRGB: Convert to/from YPbPr color representation.
+* Transform/RGBToYPbPr601, YPbPrToRGB601, RGBToYPbPr709 and YPbPrToRGB709: Convert to/from YPbPr color representation.
-* Transform/RGBToYUV601, YUV601ToRGB, RGBToYUV709 and YUV709ToRGB: Convert to/from YUV color representation.
+* Transform/RGBToYUV601, YUVToRGB601, RGBToYUV709 and YUVToRGB709: Convert to/from YUV color representation.
-* Transform/RGBToLab and LabToRGB: Convert to/from Lab color representation.
+* Transform/RGB709ToLab and LabToRGB709: Convert to/from Lab color representation.
-* Transform/RGBToXYZ and XYZToRGB: Convert to/from XYZ color representation.
+* Transform/RGB709ToXYZ and XYZToRGB709: Convert to/from XYZ color representation.
 * VectorToColor: Convert x and y vector components to a color representation.

 ### Filter